 My brother studied electrical engineering at York university, and settled there afterwards.
-Straight after he finished there I began.
-My strength was chemistry.
-That's what I did.
-The whole decision was socially and academically the lowest risk of all possible alternatives.
+The term after he finished I began.
+I followed my academic strength of chemistry.
+The whole decision was socially and academically the lowest risk of any alternatives.

 Difficult early experiences might cause denial.
 Correct healthy paths through emotional damage are complex for children.
-Later in life, denial can manifest as avoidance, both prefer nonconfrontation.
+Later in life denial can manifest as avoidance, both suggest nonconfrontation.

 More commonly we hear, "you can't put an old head on young shoulders."

 Accepting advice is brave because it involves trust.

 I once read that success came from happily and regularly taking advice.
 The assumption therefore is that people generally mean no harm, and on balance taking advice is a good tack because bad or malicious advice is rarer than the positive.
 Therefore, logically, trust leads to success more often than not.